 Getting used to the Omnia temperature settings takes a little practice.
 At first, we had to experiment with the flame settings on our propane cooktop to ensure we had the right temperature called for in the baking instructions.
 For example, if the instructions call for a temperature of 350 degrees, how do you get that temperature on a propane cooktop with no temperature settings?
 In recipes like these, we found it best to start with a low to medium flame to avoid any burning of the food, then adjust the flame accordingly.
 Fortunately, the Omnia cookbook and the numerous recipes that can be found on the Omnia website and on Pinterest address the temperature issue by instead calling for either a “low” or “medium” heat.
 In general, we found the time that it takes for a recipe to cook takes a little less time with the Omnia, similar to a convection oven.

 A few warnings when using the Omnia.
 First, the metal knob on the lid can get quite hot, though this is pretty typical with most pots and pans.
 Second, the Omnia generates a tremendous amount of heat, especially in the baking pan’s chimney, so be careful when removing the lid.
 It is an oven, after all, capable of generating temperatures in excess of 450 degrees.
-And third, you’ll be meeting lots of new people as you use this stovetop oven in public settings, so be prepared for uninvited guests when your windows are open and desserts are being baked.
+And third, you’ll be meeting lots of new people as you use this stovetop oven in public settings, so be prepared for uninvited guests if you leave your windows open and the wind is blowing just right.

 Pros and Cons